bbe2/portfolio/README.md

 **Welcome!
 Thank you for taking your time to learn more about my substance. ~brian hogan**

-**Summary**

 Please allow me to introduce myself.
 I am a technical curriculum developer, instructional designer, and university instructor.
 As a long term information technology and business reengineering practitioner, I focus on delivering quality learning experiences with retrieval strength.

 **Key offerings include**
-> Passionate instructor who delivers quality in-person lectures.
+> Passionate instructor delivering quality in-person lectures to develop a student's theoretical and reengineering system mindset.
->> Focused on developing a curriculum of tangible recall skills and practical analysis tools required for students of all disciplines to grok data transformation and calculations using Python or R software constructs.
+>> Develop student root skills in critical data transformation tasks with Python or R data structures.
->>> My compute curriculum strategy incorporates training smartly for fierce artificial intelligence and machine learning competence in the AI Megalosauruses of Google, AWS, and WastonAI cloud compute.
-Technologies of the new real make it necessary for learner survivability.
+>>> My curriculum strategy incorporates instruction for fierce compute in AI-Megalosauruses Google, AWS, and Waston cloud.
+>>>> The technologies of the new real necessitate learner preparedness else risk sustainable employment.
+>>>>
+>>>> "Reengineering work: don't automate, obliterate." -Michael Hammer, computer science professor, 1990.

 ---------
+• Interstellar (screenplay, p.122)
+COOPER
-> Cooper_____:__ "CASE, get ready to match our spin with the retro thrusters."
+Get ready to match our spin with the retro-thrusters -
->> CASE____:__ "It's not possible."
->> Cooper__:__ "No. It's necessary."
->>>> Michael
->>>> Hammer  "Don't automate, eliminate."
+CASE
+It's not possible -
+Cooper
+No. It's necessary.

 ---------
 > **INSTRUCTIONS:** Please select the '9 Branches' button in the 4th submenu to view: